ishans1ngh/CP/replit.md

 - **15-30°C**: Light clothing, outdoor activities, picnics
 - **Above 30°C**: Light breathable clothing, stay hydrated, avoid peak hours

-### Historical Facts
+### City Information
-- Fetches events that happened on the current date throughout history
-- Displays 3 random historical events from different years
-- Data sourced from Wikipedia via History Muffin Labs API
+- Fetches detailed information about the searched city from Wikipedia
+- Displays city description, photos, and interesting facts
+- Provides a direct link to the Wikipedia page for more details
+- Updates dynamically whenever a new city is searched

 ## APIs Used